Your Cloud in Your Closet

 Full Container Platform

 Built for home and small office environments.
 Install services from package repositories with a clean UI — guided prompts configure each service, and networking and storage are managed automatically.
+Packages can also be VMs or Windows applications via Proton, not just containers.

 Built for Everyone